DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 * List all collections

 ## Development
-This service is developed using Visual Studio Code and requires the follow
+This service is developed using Visual Studio Code and requires the following extensions:
+* Docker
+* Remote-Containers
+* Go